Parziphal/parse/README.md

 * Enabled to work with Parse's relations.
 * User authentication using username/password combinations and/or with Facebook.
 * Command to create Models (`parse:model Foo`).
+* Command to create scaffold basic login and registration views and routes (`parse:auth Foo`).

 ## Setup Parse server